Zeedah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that computes the absolute value of an integer.
-Prototype: int _abs(int); FYI: The standard library provides a similar function: abs.
-Run man abs to learn more.
+Write a function that prints the last digit of a number.
+Prototype: int print_last_digit(int); Returns the value of the last digit